Florida deputy scales flaming building to save toddler - NewsBreak

 Deputies responded to the Isles of East Millenia apartments early Saturday morning and found a three-story apartment building on fire.
 As authorities evacuated residents from their apartments, they saw a toddler and her mother on a third-floor balcony with flames coming from the apartment.

-Deputy William Puzynski wasted no time as he dropped his ballistic vest and body camera and began to scale the exterior of the building to get to a 1-year-old girl on the third floor.NorCal woman survives 6 days stranded in snow
+Deputy William Puzynski wasted no time as he dropped his ballistic vest and body camera and began to scale the exterior of the building to get to a 1-year-old girl on the third floor.Pfizer recalls tablets due to increased cancer risk

 “Hand me the baby, hand me the baby.
 We are coming,” Puzynski said as he positioned himself on the banister of the second-floor balcony.